$CLASSMETHOD(classname, methodname, arg1, arg2, arg3, ... )

 It returns %Library.String.

-The following example shows $CLASSMETHOD with two parameters:
+The following example shows $CLASSMETHOD with two arguments:

 WRITE $CLASSMETHOD("%Library.Persistent","%PackageName"),!
 WRITE $CLASSMETHOD("%Library.Persistent","%ClassName")